colin353/markdown.ninja/README.md

 The web server is written in Go, and the frontend uses React.

 ## To do list
+  - Make more styles
   - Set limits of how much space you can upload for one account

-  - Make a mobile-friendly version of the editor.
+  - Improve the front page

   - Write more jest tests that exercise the api.js functions

-  - Improve the front page

   - Allow custom domains
-  - Make more styles

-  - Make style preprocessor as a build step
+  - Beef up the tutorial content.